-That said, it isn’t IATSE’s fault that Netflix sparked a streaming war which has led to inflated prices for content.
+That said, it isn’t IATSE’s fault that Netflix sparked a streaming war which has led to inflated prices for content (and could decrease future revenue).
 IATSE—their thinking goes—should still get its piece of the boom times, even if the streamers are losing money.

 So What Happens?

 I don’t know, but I agree this is the key juncture.
 Streaming has matured as an industry and waiting three years to end the “New Media” designation is too long.
 But are the town and Guild ready for another strike, right as a pandemic ends and productions have finally resumed?
 Probably not.
 But would the streamers cave, when changing definitions will encourage SAG-AFTRA, the DGA and WGA to change their terms too?
 Probably not as well.
 And if IATSE wins, do international productions try to join?
 Yikes for the streamers if that happens!

 Bonus Thought 1 – Why Doesn’t IATSE Strike Just For Streamers?